shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 pip install -r requirements.txt
 ```

-You can also Run Inside a Docker Container
+You can also Run Inside a Docker Container.

 The image is available on Docker Hub:
 - **Prerequisite**: Ensure Docker Desktop is installed and running on your system.